 6. Jury Committee

-6.1 The Outstanding Information Science Teacher Award Jury is composed of four members and a Jury Chair, appointed by the Chair of the Information Science Education Committee.
+6.1 The Outstanding Information Science Teacher Award Jury is composed of four members and a Jury Chair, appointed by the Chair of the Education and Professional Advancement Committee.
 All members of the Jury shall serve for one year.

 6.2 Members of the Jury may serve no more than two consecutive terms.